-Yes, Christmas is past, but I’m still singing this hymn myself.
+Yes, Christmas is past, but I’m still singing this hymn.
 It’s based on this Scripture:

 Near Jesus’ birth in Bethlehem, there was a multitude of the heavenly host (angels) praising God and saying, “Glory to God in the highest, and on earth peace among those with whom He is pleased!”
 (Luke 2:13-14)

 “Hark!
-The Herald Angels Sing” is a Christmas carol, whose lyrics expand on the theme of Jesus’ incarnation (the in-fleshing of God’s pre-existent Son), but I sing it all year round.
+The Herald Angels Sing” is a Christmas carol and expands on Jesus’ incarnation (the in-fleshing of God’s pre-existent Son), but I sing it all year round.
 It helps me live by God’s Scriptures, “Rejoice in the Lord always.
 I will say it again: Rejoice!…The Lord is near….A cheerful heart is good medicine, but a crushed spirit dries up the bones….Our mouths were filled with laughter, our tongues with songs of joy….The Lord has done great things for us, and we are filled with joy.”1

 The lyrics to the hymn were composed by Charles Wesley (1707-1788) and revised by his friend George Whitefield (1714-1770).
 Like many of Wesley’s hymns, this song is a condensed course in Bible truth.
-Here are some of doctrines that the song touches on:
+The song touches on these doctrines: